Pečky: Administrative division

+Etymology

+The name Pečky is derived from the word pečka, which once meant 'dried apple/pear' in Czech.
+The name may have originated from a nickname for the inhabitants or from the surname Pečka.

 Geography

 Pečky is located about 13 km northwest of Kolín and 35 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The town is situated on the left bank of the Výrovka River.

 History

 The first written mention of Pečky is in a donation deed of King Ottokar I from 1225.
 For centuries, it was a small agricultural community, often changing their owners and often divided between several estates.

 After 1869, the railway was built and several larger companies were established, focused on the production of agricultural needs and processing of sugar beet.
 In 1879, Pečky became a market town, and in 1925, it became a town.

 Transport

 Pečky is located on the railway lines Prague–Kolín and Pečky–Plaňany.